danog/MadelineProto/README.md

 var_dump($sentMessage);
 ```

-The API class also provides some wrapper methods for logging in as a bot or as a normal user:
+The API class also provides some wrapper methods for logging in as a bot or as a normal user, and for getting inputPeer constructors to use in sendMessage and other methods:

 ```
 $sentCode = $MadelineProto->phone_login($number); // Send code